A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Numerical examples

 and the final time is $t = 0.2$.
 The computational domain of this problem is $[0,0]\times[4,1]$.
 Initially, the shock extends from the point $x = 0.1667$ at the bottom to the top of the computational domain.
 Along the bottom boundary, at $y = 0$, the region from $x = 0$ to $x = 0.1667$ is always assigned post-shock conditions, whereas a reflecting wall condition is set from $x = 0.1667$ to $x = 4$.
 Inflow and outflow boundary conditions are applied at the left and right ends of the domain, respectively.
 The values at the top boundary are set to describe the exact motion of a Mach 10 shock.
 We examine the numerical solution with three resolutions on grids of $240\times 60$, $480\times 120$ and $960\times 240$ points.

 Figure \ref{double-mach} shows contours of density and local computational efficiency computed on a $960\times 240$ grid.

 It is observed a good agreement with the results of Kim and Kwon \cite{kim2005high} (their Figs. 12 and 13) computed with fine-tuned parameters at the same resolution.
 Compared to the results in Zhou et al. \cite{zhou2012family} computed with fine-tuned parameters and higher grid resolution, much more fine-scale structures are obtained by the present scheme.
-Note that, as shown in Fig. \ref{double-mach}b, WENO flux is seldom calculated in the entire computation domain, except near the end of the main reflection wave.
-The overall computational efficiency for three resolutions are $98.3\%$, $99.2\%$ and $99.6\%$, which again suggest linear convergence to full efficiency.
+Note that, as shown in Fig. \ref{double-mach}b, the WENO flux is seldom calculated in the entire computation domain, except near the end of the main reflection wave.
+The overall computational efficiencies respectively for three resolutions are $99.5\%$, $99.6\%$ and $99.7\%$, which decreases with increasing grid resolution.
+Such computational efficiencies indicate that, the computational cost of the WENO scheme is essentially negligible.